elemental/Elemental/doc/source/lapack-like/functions.rst

    A = B B = B B^H = (L Q) (L Q)^H = L Q Q^H L^H = L L^H.

-If :math:`A` is found to have eigenvalues less than :math:`-n \epsilon ||A||_2`, then a :cpp:class:`NonHPSDMatrixException` will be thrown.
+If :math:`A` is found to have eigenvalues less than :math:`-n \epsilon ||A||_2`, then a :cpp:type:`NonHPSDMatrixException` will be thrown.

 .. cpp:function:: void HPSDCholesky( UpperOrLower uplo, DistMatrix<F>& A )